Two people walking and talking on the street.

 Your identity is yours to explore

 Our cultural identity isn’t fixed; it can change over time.
-But the environment or culture we have grown up around generally shapes our cultural identity in a significant way.
+But the environment or culture we’ve grown up in tends to shape our cultural identity a lot.

-Many young people in the UK belong to more than one culture.
-This might resonate with you if you or your family have grown up in a different country or countries.
+Lots of young people in the UK belong to more than one culture.
+Perhaps you or your family have grown up in a different country or countries.
 Or you might be part of a diaspora community.
-This is a community of people who don’t live in the country they’re originally from, but observe their culture where they live now.

-You may identify strongly with aspects of your cultural identity, or you may not.
-This can change as you move through life and have different experiences.
-Remember, your identity is yours to explore, in your own time and in your own way.
+You might feel a strong connection to certain parts of your cultural identity, or maybe not.
+And your feelings around this can change as you move through life.
+Your identity is yours to explore in your own time and in your own way.

 Reflecting on your identity

 Sometimes it can be tricky to unpick the different elements of our identity.
-Below is an exercise you can use to reflect on the different aspects that make you who you are.
+Here’s an exercise you can use to reflect on the different aspects that make you who you are.

-Picture a tree.
-Imagine lots of leaves stemming from a sturdy trunk, with roots going deep into the ground.
-This tree represents your own personal culture.
+Picture a tree with lots of leaves stemming from a sturdy trunk, and roots going deep into the ground.
+This tree represents your personal culture.
 It’s made up of three key parts: your roots, your trunk and your leaves.

-• Your roots represent your origins – the key building blocks of your identity.
-This could be your nationality, your religion or any other cultural group you belong to.
+• Your roots represent your origins – your nationality, your religion or any other cultural group you belong to.

-• Your trunk represents the values that are important to you.
-These might be associated with a culture you belong to, or they might not.
-These could be things like kindness, hard work, having an open mind.
+• Your trunk represents the values that are important to you, like kindness, hard work, or having an open mind.
+These might be linked to a culture you belong to, or they might not.

-• Your leaves represent the outward signs of your identity.
-This could mean things like the language or languages you speak, the way you dress or the food you like to eat.
+• Your leaves represent the outward signs of your identity, like the languages you speak, the way you dress or the food you eat.

 • Was this easy to do?
 Or did you find it difficult to think about the different parts of your identity?